-Since February 1, 2019, Florianne Remme plays on a newly built cello by Thomas Bertrand (https://www.bertrand-violins.eu).
-It was lent to her by Strings For Talent and the King Baudouin Foundation.
-Her bow (J.J.
-Martin, Paris) is on loan from the Nationaal Muziekinstrumentenfonds.
+Since 2019, Florianne has been playing on a cello by Thomas Bertrand (Brussels), made available to her by Strings For Talent, a fund under the aegis of the King Baudouin Foundation.
+Her bow by J.J.
+Martin (Paris) is on loan from the Fonds National des Instruments de Musique.

 The cello, made by Thomas Bertrand in 2018, was inspired by Antonio Stradivari’s cello «Castelbarco» (1697).